Topics:

 • Vocational Rehabilitation Referrals:

-• An individual who has a physical or mental disability and has been referred to the employer while receiving or upon completion of rehabilitative services under a State rehabilitation plan OR an Employment Network Plan under the Ticket to Work Program, OR a program carried out under the Department of Veterans Affairs.
+• An individual who has a physical or mental disability and has been referred to the employer while receiving or upon completion of rehabilitative services under one of the following:

-• SNAP Recipients: an individual who is 18 to 39 years old AND a member of a family that has received food stamps for the last six months.
+• SNAP Recipients: An individual who is 18 to 39 years old AND a member of a family that has received food stamps for the last six months.

-• Supplemental Security Income (SSI) Recipients: an individual who received SSI benefits for any month within the last 60 days ending on the hire date.
+• Supplemental Security Income (SSI) Recipients: An individual who received SSI benefits for any month within the last 60 days ending on the hire date.

 • Received TANF payments for at least 18 consecutive months ending on the hiring date OR;

-• Received such family assistance for a total of at least 18 months (whether or not consecutive) after August 5, 1997 if the individual is hired within two years after the date that the 18 month total is reached OR;
+• Received such family assistance for a total of at least 18 months (whether or not consecutive) after August 5, 1997, if the individual is hired within two years after the date that the 18-month total is reached OR;

-• Stopped being eligible for assistance after August 5, 1997 due to federal or state law limits and the individual is hired not more than two years after such eligibility for assistance ends.
+• Stopped being eligible for assistance after August 5, 1997, due to federal or state law limits, and the individual is hired not more than two years after such eligibility for assistance ends.

-• Long-term Unemployed Recipient (LTUR): An individual who has been unemployed for not less than 27 consecutive weeks at the time of hiring and received unemployment compensation during some or all of the unemployment period.
+• Long-term Unemployed Recipient (LTUR): An individual who has been unemployed for not less than 27 consecutive weeks at the time of hiring and who has received unemployment compensation during some or all of the unemployment period.

 Apply for The Work Opportunity Tax Credit (WOTC)